SOULWALK IN SOBRIETY

 A hypnotic state has been referred to as an altered state, a meditative state, or a state of deep relaxation.
 Hypnosis is also known as guided imagery or guided meditation.
 Hypnosis is achieved naturally within various life scenarios.
-For example, upon waking in the morning, while not fully awake and while falling asleep at night, not completely asleep.
+For example, upon waking in the morning, while not fully awake, and while falling asleep at night, not completely asleep.
 These intensely relaxing sensations of body and mind mimic the familiar feelings one may experience while listening to a long lecture, or perhaps driving extended periods of time.
 One will also enter states of hypnosis while falling in love or looking at the beauty of nature.

 How is hypnosis induced?

 There are various ways of inducing hypnosis.
 Standard practice begins with ‘eye closure,’ achieved by staring at an object, allowing the eyes to tire, and eventually close.
 The client is then instructed to relax each muscle from head to toe.
 This is called ‘progressive relaxation.”
 In order to access the subconscious mind, the conscious mind is overloaded through verbal cues and visual imagery.
-After ‘deepening’ one’s state of relaxation, experiences that represent what the client wants are recreated utilizing the imagination.
-Marrying of the thought, visual and the corresponding emotion is called, hypnotic suggestion.
+After ‘deepening’ one’s state of relaxation, experiences that represent what the client wants is recreated utilizing the imagination.
+Marrying the thought, visual, and corresponding emotion is called, hypnotic suggestion.
 These suggestions drop into the subconscious mind, and one is free to create changes in behavior and thinking, without resistance.

 How does hypnosis work?

 When you are in a hypnotic state, your conscious mind has been purposefully overloaded, allowing the hypnotherapist to work directly with your subconscious mind.
 The subconscious mind holds 'programming', much like a computer.
 You can know in your conscious mind that you want to make a change and be determined to make that change.
-However, if your computer is programmed to continue doing, feeling, being and thinking as it always has, it will be nearly impossible to make lasting changes unless you change the programming.
+However, if your computer is programmed to continue doing, feeling, being, and thinking as it always has, it will be nearly impossible to make lasting changes unless you change the programming.
 That's precisely what hypnotherapy accomplishes.